 Know the Warning Signs and What You Should Do Now

 In 2017, a majority of Americans began worrying that the real estate market was going to crash.
-In fact, 58 percent of those surveyed agreed that there will be a "housing bubble and price correction" in the next two years.
+Of those surveyed, 58 percent agreed that there would be a "housing bubble and price correction" in the next two years.
 As a result, 83 percent of them believe it's a good time to sell.

-There are plenty of signs that the housing market is heading into bubble territory.
+There are plenty of signs that the housing market has been in bubble territory.
 Most crashes occur only because an asset bubble has popped.

 The Housing Bellwether Barometer is an index of homebuilders and mortgage companies.
 In 2017, it skyrocketed like it did in 2004 and 2005.
 That's according to its creator, Stack Financial Management, who used it to predict the 2008 financial crisis.
 Similarly, the SPDR S&P Homebuilders ETF has risen 400 percent since March 2009.
 It outperformed the S&P 500 rise of 270 percent.